-SB 106 enacts the Revised Uniform Law on Notarial Acts (RULONA) and repeals the Uniform Law on Notarial Acts (ULONA), as well as other current laws regarding notaries.
+SB 106, as amended, would would enact the Revised Uniform Law on Notarial Acts (RULONA) and repeal the Uniform Law on Notarial Acts (ULONA), as well as other current laws regarding notaries.
 Throughout RULONA, some provisions from ULONA and other current law are continued, reorganized, or updated without substantive changes.
-The bill also updates references to ULONA in other areas of statute.
-This summary sets forth the RULONA structure and notes provisions containing substantive changes or additions to ULONA and other current law provisions.
+The bill also would update references to ULONA in other areas of statute.
+This brief summarizes the RULONA structure and notes provisions containing substantive changes or additions to ULONA and other current law provisions.

-Except as noted below, all sections of the bill will take effect January 1, 2022.
+Except as noted below, all sections of the bill would take effect January 1, 2022.